 You can roast your ribs quite quickly at around 400 F / 200 C / Gas mark 6 for an hour.
 You will get a nice caramelised result but the meat will not fall off the bone.
-Pitmasters will use the low heat and smoke from the embers of their charcoal fires to smoke and roast their ribs at the same time in covered pits or barbecue broilers.
+Pitmasters will use the low heat and smoke from the embers of their charcoal fires to smoke and roast their ribs.
+This is done in covered pits or barbecue broilers.
 So exactly how long do we need to cook our ribs?

-Harold McGee is a scientist who has done more perhaps than anyone else to bring empirical science to the kitchen and analyse recipes and correct many cookery myths.
-In his of the ‘ Curious Cook ‘ column, in the New York Times, he advised the slow cooking of ribs to reduce moisture loss, baking them for six to eight hours at an oven temperature of ninety-five centigrade.
-The downside to this technique is it uses specialist equipment, so in a home kitchen, we need to find a compromise.
+Harold McGee is a scientist who has done more perhaps than anyone else to bring empirical science to the kitchen.
+He has analysed recipes and corrected many cookery myths.
+In his of the ‘ Curious Cook ‘ column, in the New York Times, he advised the slow cooking of ribs to reduce moisture loss.
+He suggested baking them for six to eight hours at an oven temperature of ninety-five centigrade.
+The downside to this technique is it uses specialist equipment.
+So in a home kitchen, we need to find a compromise.

-So the secret is slow cooking and the result incredibly tender meat that falls off the bone.
-If you do not have a huge, fancy American all singing and dancing grill and broiler that slow smokes and cooks your ribs do not worry you can braise them in the oven with the following recipe.
-This recipe is cooked a temperature a little higher than the really slow cooked ribs and uses just about any flavourings you wish, just substitute your personal choice for rub and barbecue sauce.
+With slow cooking the result is incredibly tender meat that falls off the bone.
+If you do not have a huge, fancy American all singing and dancing grill and broiler.
+Do not worry you can braise them in the oven with the following recipe.
+This recipe is cooked a temperature a little higher than the really slow cooked ribs.
+As a bonus it uses just about any flavourings you wish.
+Yo can just substitute your personal choice for rub and barbecue sauce.

 - 4 Racks of Baby Back Pork Ribs